econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

         )
 ```

-When the user solves the puzzle....
+When the user solves the puzzle an orange oval appears on the puzzle with the text "You win!".

 ```python
 def __cell_clicked(self, event):